ronaldmarkers/ronaldmarkers.github.io/README.md

-The code for website of the Mathematical Society.
+The code for website of my WebsitePortfolio.
 The .css and .js are provided by bootstrap along with fonts from the Google API

 Index.html - The homepage of the website containing information about contact and about

-Events.html - The Events section with information on upcoming events and a calendar
+About.html - Contains my resume and information about my courses

-For any recommendations, comments, bugs message me at raul.marq@yahoo.com# WebsitePortfolio
+For any recommendations, comments, bugs message me at raul.marq@yahoo.com